awsdocs/amazon-route53-docs/doc_source/RoutingToS3Bucket.md

    + The bucket was created by the current AWS account\.

-     If you created the bucket using a different AWS account, type the name of the region that you created your S3 bucket in\.
+     If you created the bucket using a different AWS account, enter the name of the region that you created your S3 bucket in\.
 For the correct format for the region name, see the **Website Endpoint** column in the [Amazon Simple Storage Service Website Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) table in the [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html) chapter of the *Amazon Web Services General Reference*\.
 **Routing Policy**
 Accept the default value of **Simple**\.
 **Evaluate Target Health**